theaayushstha1/COSC_352_FALL_2025/justice_thomson/project5/README.md

 1. How many homicides occurred in each month of 2025?
 2. What is the closure rate for incidents with and without surveillance cameras in 2025?

-Additionally, it supports outputting the parsed homicide data in CSV or JSON formats for use in future reports, via the --output flag.
+Additionally, it supports outputting the aggregated data from these questions in CSV or JSON formats for use in future reports, via the --output flag.

 The analysis is performed using a Scala program that fetches and parses the HTML content, extracts relevant entries for 2025, and computes the required statistics or outputs structured data.